-- A. Elderly housing developments shall be permitted as an overlay district thereby allowed anywhere throughout the Town of Fremont.
-All elderly housing developments shall occur on a parcel that is a minimum of twenty (20) acres in size and shall have at least fifty (50) feet of frontage on a Class V road or higher. - B. The total number of elderly housing units approved by the Board under this ordinance in the Town of Fremont shall not exceed fifteen (15) percent of the total dwelling units in the Town of Fremont.
-(Explanatory note: for example, the 2000 US Census details 1,201 dwelling units in the Town of Fremont therefore allowing one hundred and eighty (180) elderly units total).
-The number of dwelling units in the Town of Fremont shall be based on the NH Office of Strategic Initiatives (OSI) most recent estimates. - C. The maximum number of bedrooms allowed on a site is three (3) per acre of upland, and shall be calculated as follows:

-- 1. Subtract very poorly and poorly drained soils, alluvial soils, and soils with slopes greater than twenty-five (25%) percent from the total parcel acreage. - 2.
+- A. Age-restricted housing developments shall be permitted as an overlay district thereby allowed anywhere throughout the Town of Fremont.
+All age-restricted housing developments shall occur on a parcel that is a minimum of twenty (20) acres in size and shall have at least fifty (50) feet of frontage on a Class V road or higher. - B. The total number of age-restricted housing units approved by the Board under this ordinance in the Town of Fremont shall not exceed fifteen (15) percent of the total dwelling units in the Town of Fremont.
+The number of dwelling units in the Town of Fremont shall be based on the NH Department of Business and Economic Affairs, Office of Planning and Development's most recent estimates. - C. The maximum number of bedrooms allowed on a site is three (3) per acre of upland, and shall be calculated as follows: - 1.
+Subtract very poorly and poorly drained soils, alluvial soils, and soils with slopes greater than twenty-five (25%) percent from the total parcel acreage. - 2.
 Subtract ten (10%) percent of the remaining land for roads and utilities. - 3.
 Multiply the resultant acreage by three (3) bedrooms to get the maximum number of bedrooms allowed on the site.